atl97853/computer-science-self-learning/06_software_construction_6031/03_testing/03_testing.md

 - when doing glass box testing, you must take care that your test cases don't *require specific implementation behavior that isn't specifically called for by the spec.
   - **example:** if the spec says "throws an exception if the input is poorly formatted", then your test shouldn't check specifically for a `NullPointerException` just because that's what the current implementation does.
   - the specification in this case allows *any* exception to be thrown, so your test case should likewise be general in order to be correct and preserve the implementor's freedom.

+## Coverage
+One way to judge a test suite is to ask how thoroughly it exercises the program.
+This notion is called ***coverage***.
+Here are three common kinds of coverage:
+- **Statement coverage**: is every statement run by some test case?
+- **Branch coverage**: for every if or while statement in the program, are both the true and the false direction taken by some test case?
+- **Path coverage**: is every possible combination of banches (every path through the program) taken by some test case?

+<br>**Branch coverage**  is stronger (requires more tests to achieve) than **statement coverage**, and **path coverage** is stronger than **branch coverage**.
+- In industry, 100% **stament coverage** is a common goal, but even that is rarely achieved due to unreachable defensive code (like "should never get here" assertions).
+- 100% **branch coverage** is highly desirable, and safety critical industry code has even more arduos criteria.
+- Unfortunately 100% path coverage is infeasible, requiring exponential-size test suites to achieve.

+<br>A standard approach to testing is to add tests until the test suite achieves adequate statement coverage
+- so that every reachable statement in the program is executed by at least one test case.
+- in practice, statement coverage is usually measured by a code coverage tool, which counts the number of times each statement is run by your test suite.
+- with such a tool, glass box testing is easy, you just measure the coverage of your black box tests, and add more test cases until all important statements are logged as executed.